djeada/Testolini/README.md

 # Testolini
 A testing framework built purely in Bash.
 Its purpose is to make creating small unit tests for your Bash scripts as simple as possible.
-The framework consists of a single script, which can be sourced from your Bash scripts.
+The framework is composed of a single script that contains a set of assertion functions.
+The framework may be sourced in any Bash script.

 ![Testolini](https://github.com/djeada/Testolini/blob/main/resources/Capture.PNG)

 <h1>Requirements</h1>
 The framework requires Bash 4.0 or higher.

+<h1>Installation</h1>
+Copy the src/testolini.sh script.
+You may put it directly in your project's directory or in your HOME directory.
+You may also want to modify the PATH variable to include the directory containing the script.
+Then it will be available in your Bash prompt.

 <h1>Usage</h1>
-Include src/testolin.sh in your script and use the library functions to test your code.
+Source the testolini.sh script in your Bash script.
+You may now use the assertion functions when writing the tests.
+If the assertion fails, the framework will print the error message and exit the script.
+IF the assertion succeeds, the script will continue executing and no message will be printed.

-Refer to examples directory examples of how to use the library.
+Refer to examples directory for examples on how to use different assertion functions.

 <h1>Project structure</h1>
 The project is structured in the following way: